evolvingstuff/vdw2/content/posts/steroids-treating-ards-was-published-before-covid-but-was-ignored-transcript.md

 │   ├── TextNode
 │   │   full_match: `, `
 │   │   inner_content: `, `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Over 690 virus studies have Vitamin D in the title|Vitamin D))`
 │   │   inner_content: `Over 690 virus studies have Vitamin D in the title|Vitamin D`
-│   │   page: `Over 690 virus studies have Vitamin D in the title|Vitamin D` │   │   children:
+│   │   page: `Over 690 virus studies have Vitamin D in the title` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Over 690 virus studies have Vitamin D in the title|Vitamin D`